 Alpha Omega M.D. – Episode #55

-…We have petitioned the courts of both Gadsden and Leon County to allow Abigail to be a permanent part of our family…
+…Father and I have petitioned the courts of both Gadsden and Leon County to allow Abigail to be a permanent part of our family…

 Martha Ferrell has taken this family aspect to the next level.
 She chooses this warm and fuzzy outing as an opportunity to spring some exciting news on all but her husband.
 “Children, I want to sit down on this bench,” pointing to the one outside Simpson’s Drug Store.

 Abigail sits dutifully on one end, with Agnes charging to the spot next to her, leaving James for the other end and none too pleased.
 He rarely strays too far from Abbey’s side.
 His sister manages to do what Mother has not been able to do; separate the two young and taken hearts.

 Abbey, as is her nature, creates a compromise.
 She unseats herself, scooting Nessie to one side, while placing her in the middle.
 Done.

 “Thank you children… Abigail.
 It is important we be civil.
 We have some wonderful news for us all.”

 The Ferrell “children” are thinking along the lines of the family gift; maybe a new wardrobe for Agnes or a champion thoroughbred to James’ liking.
 Neither is the case.

 “Father and I have petitioned the courts of both Gadsden and Leon County to allow Abigail to be a permanent part of our family.
 Abigail Smythwick Ferrell.
 How does that sound?”

 Well you could have knocked James over with a hummingbird’s feather.
 He has pictured (in a young man’s fancy) Abbey owning the Ferrell name by marrying her into the family, certainly not as a step-sister.